ngatilio/CertEye/README.md

 `certeye-governance`: choose, prioritize, time, implement, track, and review AI ethics policies and controls suitable for your organization (https://doi.org/10.1109/TAI.2022.3225132).

 `certeye-pcp`: continuously identify AI ethics issues in your AI pipelines using CI/CDs, playbooks, and testing sandboxes (https://arxiv.org/abs/2206.11981).
-Testing sandboxes use the concept of ethical twins to run multiple tests on AI components using a virtual emulator.
+Testing sandboxes use the concept of ethical twins to run multiple tests on AI components using a virtual emulator to identify failing scenarios.

 `certeye-pep`: continuously fix AI ethics issues in your AI pipelines using CI/CDs, playbooks, and patching sandboxes.
-Patching sandboxes use the concept of ethical twins to run and validate multiple patches on AI components using a virtual emulator.
+Patching sandboxes use the concept of ethical twins to run and validate multiple patches on AI components using a virtual emulator to correct AI models and data.

 `certeye-observability`: monitor various metrics such as fairness loss, PII exposure, carbon footprint per unit, audit traces, and well-know metrics (e.g., response time, peak load, cache hit rate) during the execution of AI models in deployment and post-deployment stages (https://arxiv.org/abs/2306.01788).
 Compliance reports are generated to help organizations having a 360 view on AI trustworthy postures on